 The Border Collie Society of America’s stated primary goal is to ensure “a future where no Border Collie goes unwanted,” and they strive for that goal every day with events, breeding resources, and even DNA test kits.
 The BCSA is a Parent Club of the AKC (a Parent Club is essentially a specialty organization that focuses on just one breed), and a great choice for your Border Collie’s membership.

 Another notable breed organization is the United Kennel Club (UKC).
-The Border Collie dog breed was recognized by the UKC in 1961.
+The UKC officially recognized the Border Collie dog breed in 1961.
 While the BCSA only vaguely mentions deviations from the breeding standard as a disqualification for membership, the UKC is more specific.
 The United Kennel Club considers the following to be disqualifying for membership: unilateral or bilateral cryptorchid (a testicular defect), viciousness or extreme shyness, and albinism.

 Fun fact: The AKC’s official standard for this dog breed allows for “honorable scars and broken teeth incurred in the line of duty.”
 Yikes!